BasOdekerken/wardrobe-rs/README.md

 photos, and (eventually) get AI-assisted styling advice and wardrobe gap recommendations.

-This is a solo hobby/learning project.
-Priorities are: working software at every phase, and treating the AI features as an optional, later addition rather than something the app needs from day one.

 ## Goals

 - Catalog every clothing item I own with structured metadata and a photo.